RamenDR/ramen/docs/design/Cephfs-RDR-ConsistencyGroup.md

   // scheduled to start (for schedule-based synchronization).
   //+optional
   NextSyncTime *metav1.Time `json:"nextSyncTime,omitempty"`
-  // lastManualSync is set to the last spec.trigger.manual when the manual sync is done.
   //+optional
   LastManualSync string `json:"lastManualSync,omitempty"`
   // conditions represent the latest available observations of the